Propaganda Techniques

 The Challenges of Disarming Name-Calling

-Moreover, audiences often perceive the use of name-calling as a display of dominance, associating the speaker with strength and authority.
-This dynamic makes it harder for targets to redirect attention to substantive issues without appearing defensive or weak.
-As a result, name-calling frequently succeeds in shifting the focus away from meaningful dialogue and toward the emotionally charged narratives it creates.
+Moreover, audiences may perceive the use of name-calling as a display of dominance, associating the speaker with strength and confidence.
+This dynamic can make it harder for targets to redirect attention to substantive issues without appearing defensive or weak.
+Making matters worse, efforts to rebut or deny the label can often backfire, as directly addressing it can increase its visibility and reinforce its association in the audience's mind.

 Identifying Name-Calling